symfony/symfony-docs/contributing/code/standards.rst

 Naming Conventions
 ------------------

-* Use camelCase, not underscores, for variable, function and method names;
+* Use camelCase, not underscores, for variable, option, argument, parameter names, function and method names;

-* Use underscores for option, argument, parameter names;

 * Use namespaces for all classes;